image hero banner

 • As of September 2021, for all other services, insurers could reduce reimbursement rates with advance notification.

-• Insurers have since announced reimbursement rate cuts for telehealth services: telehealth 80% the rate of in-person visits.
+• Insurers have since announced reimbursement rate cuts for telehealth services.

 Telehealth FAQs